Things to do in Lake George NY in upstate New York has a ton of things to do and located 4 hours from New York City, it is a real escape.

 There’s a ton of stuff to do in and around this lake.
 Hiking, kayaking, taking a cruise, eating in gorgeous restaurants, or just driving along the perimeter are a few things that come to mind.
 There are festivals held throughout the year and gorgeous fall foliage viewing.
 Just be careful: the roads can get clogged with people and prices will surge.
 Otherwise, you could spend a week here easily soaking in some of the best of what Upstate NY has to offer.

-Any other suggestions for this awesome area?
+Any other suggestions for things to do in Lake George NY?
 Leave your ideas in the comments below!